Manonedde/scil_mri_longdata/docs/source/whole_brain/average_maps.rst

 Averaged measures
 =================================

-The average maps for each of the available MRI measurements were computed by registering, for each subject and session, the subject-specific measurement maps in a common space specific to our population.
+The average maps for each MRI measurements were computed by registering, the subject-specific measurement maps in a common space specific to our population for each subject and session.
 The images were then averaged to generate the average images below.

-See `here`_ for a description of the common space and averaged maps methods.
+See the website `here`_ for a description of the common space and averaged maps methods.

 Diffusion DTI